Soarcer/bosch-garmin-bridge/README.md

 ## Overview

-This project enables communication between Bosch e-bike motors and Garmin devices by reverse engineering the Bluetooth protocol used by the Bosch Flow app.
-Data is captured from paired Bosch motors and retransmitted to Garmin devices via Bluetooth peripheral emulation for standard cycling metrics or Connect IQ custom data fields for e-bike specific information.
+This project enables communication between Bosch e-bike motors and Garmin devices by reverse engineering the proprietary Bluetooth protocol used by the Bosch Flow app.

 ## The Challenge